mesn1985/WebApplicationSecurityBasicsLab/crAPI/5_basic_Authentication_Attacks.md

 Before starting these exercises, you should have completed the 4 previous ones to ensure basic skills with Burp Suite and Kali Linux.

 You will be using **Burp Suite Intruder**.
 A guide to its fundamentals is [here](https://portswigger.net/burp/documentation/desktop/tools/intruder/getting-started).
+As a better Alternatively you can use **WFuzz**.
+I is alot faster than Burp suite community, but also a bit more advanced in regards to CLI Commands.
 ---

-## 🔐 Dictionary Attack with Burp Suite
+## 🔐 Dictionary Attack with Burp Suite(Or WFUZZ if you want it to go faster)

 In this exercise, you will use a **wordlist of passwords** that you create yourself and run a dictionary attack against a crAPI user.
 The idea is to try multiple likely passwords until the correct one is found.